 - For sin was in the world until the law, but sin isn’t charged to an account when there’s no law.

-- But regardless, death reigned from Adam until Moses, even over the men who didn’t sin in the likeness of the transgression of Adam, who is a type of the One who is about to come.
+- But regardless, death reigned from Adam until Moses, even over the men who didn’t sin in the likeness of the deliberate sin of Adam, who is a type of the One who is about to come.

-- But the gift isn’t like the sinful slip-up.
-For if the many died by one man’s sinful slip-up, the grace of God and the gift by the grace of one man – Jesus the Anointed – overflowed much more to the many.
+- But the gift of grace isn’t like the misstep.1“misstep”.
+The Greek word used here doesn’t quite mean “sin”.
+It’s the word “παράπτωμα” (paraptóma) and carries the connotation of a “slip-up” with the strong implication – but not certainty – that it was unintentional.
+For if the many died by one man’s misstep, so also the grace of God and the gift by the grace of one man – Jesus the Anointed – overflowed much more to the many.

-- For also, the gift isn’t like what came through the one who sinned.
-For indeed, the judgement from one resulted in a sentence of punishment, but the grace from many sinful slip-ups resulted in our being made righteous.
+- And the gift isn’t like what came through the one who sinned.
+For indeed, the judgement from one resulted in a sentence of punishment, but the gift of grace from many missteps resulted in our being made righteous.

-- For if death reigned through the one sinful slip-up of the one, how much more will the men who received the abundance of grace and gift of righteousness reign in life through the one, Jesus the Anointed!
+- For if death reigned through the one misstep of the one, how much more will the men receiving the abundance of grace and the gift of righteousness reign in life through the one, Jesus the Anointed!

-- So therefore, just as a sentence of punishment came to all men through one sinful slip-up, so also being made righteous in life came to all men through one righteous deed.
+- So therefore, just as a sentence of punishment came to all men through one misstep, so also being made righteous in life came to all men through one righteous deed.

 - For just as the many were made sinners through the disobedience of one man, so also the many will be made righteous through the obedience of One man.

-- And the law entered so the sinful slip-ups might abound.
+- And the law entered so the missteps might abound.
 But where sin abounded, grace super-abounded,

-- so just as sin reigned in death, so also grace might reign through righteousness to the life of ages(30)“life of ages” is literal, and captures the duration as well as the quality of the life, which the traditional interpretation of “eternal life” doesn’t.
-The word translated “ages” (αἰώνιον) is the adjective form of the Greek word “αἰών” (aion), which is used – for example – in Matthew 24:3 “what are the signs of your coming and the end of the age?”
-Virtually all lexicons define αἰών (the noun form) as “age”, but some want to change the adjective form’s meaning to “eternal” instead of “age-long” or “of ages”.
-This despite “of ages” conveying a similar – and more literally accurate – meaning. through Jesus the Anointed our Lord.
+- so just as sin reigned in death, so also grace might reign through righteousness to the life of ages2“life of ages” is literal, and captures the duration as well as the quality of the life, which the traditional interpretation of “eternal life” doesn’t.
+The word translated “ages” (αἰώνιον) is the adjective form of the Greek word “αἰών” (aion), which is used – for example – in Matthew 24:3 “what are the signs of your coming and the end of the age?” through Jesus the Anointed our Lord.

 Click to Collapse this Chapter